briot/gnatbdd/docs/features.rst

 * **Then** observes the outcome of the actions.
 These observations should be related to the business benefit that was described in the feature.
-The observation should be on some kind of output that is something that comes out of the system (report, user interface, message,...) and preferrably not something deeply buried in the system (use unit tests for those instead).
+The observation should be on some kind of output that is something that comes out of the system (report, user interface, message,...) and preferably not something deeply buried in the system (use unit tests for those instead).

 The example above indents each level of the description.
 This is not